Skip Ribbon Commands

 baby tongue baby tongue

 Infant botulism occurs mostly in babies younger than 6 months.
-It develops when C botulinum spores are eaten by a baby and the bacteria grow in his intestines, making toxins within the gut.
-The source of the spores is usually unclear.
-They may be present in soil or dust and then become airborne where they are breathed in and swallowed by the child.
-Honey is another potential source of the disease-causing spores, however honey should be avoided in children under 12 months of age.
+It develops when C botulinum spores are eaten by a baby and the germs grow in the intestines and make toxins.
+The source of the spores is usually not known.
+Spores may be in soil or dust and then float into the air where they are breathed in and swallowed by the child.

+Honey is another source of these spores and should be avoided in children under 12 months of age.
 The American Academy of Pediatrics (AAP) recommends that you do not give honey to a baby younger than 12 months.
 Honey is safe for children 1 year and older.
+Breastfeeding parents may eat honey.

 Food preparation and home canning can be made safer from botulism by following guidelines such as: